-If Chartio has multiple schema support for your database, you can reflect them into one data source in Chartio.
-In order to do that, simply leave the Schema field in the Connection tab blank.
+If Chartio supports multiple schemas for your database, you can reflect them into one data source in Chartio.
+In order to do that, simply leave the Schema Name field in the Connection tab blank.

 Then navigate to the Schema tab and click the Refresh Schema button.
-Select which schemas you want to reflect into Chartio, and hit Apply.
+Select which schemas you want to reflect into Chartio, then click Apply.

 Now you can view your schemas from one data source within Chartio and easily create charts from tables across schemas.

 Check out our Manage Schemas page for more information about deleting schemas from Chartio.